 The decor is influenced by the fact that Christian IX was a dedicated family man, as is demonstrated by the many family photos, which were a new phenomenon at the time.
 The photographs were in part status symbols, as they were still very expensive to produce, but they also show that the King identified himself with the role of “Europe’s father-in-law”.

 The palace square

-Get your piece of the royal Danish history In the museum shop at Amalienborg you can take a piece of royal history home with you.
+Get a piece of the royal Danish history In the shop at the Amalienborg Museum you can take a piece of royal history home with you.
 The specially selected items, which have connections to the Royal Family and The Royal Life Guards, make it a pleasant experience for our visitors to finish their visit in the shop.
 Whether it’s a question of souvenirs, presents, or something new for the home, there is a large selection to explore.
 It ranges from books to jewellery, postcards and sweets to classic souvenirs such as key rings and magnets.
 We have many books about royal topics in stock which are difficult to find in Denmark’s ordinary bookshops.
 The t-shirt featuring the royal crown and the specially produced Christmas decorations are also popular.
-Many items are unique to the museum shop, The Order of the Elephant in the form of a glass decoration can for example only be bought in the museum shops at Rosenborg and Amalienborg.
-Shop from home Are you hindered from visiting the shop in person, you can always buy the products in our webshop.
-Did you not find what you were looking for in the museum shop/webshop, or do you have special enquiries, feel free to contact the museum shop on phone 33 12 08 08.
+Many items are unique to the museum shop, The Order of the Elephant in the form of a glass decoration can for example only be bought in the museum shops at Rosenborg and the Amalienborg Museum.
+Webshop It’s not possible to order from the webshop before 4 January due to covid-19.